 Botswana has very little crime.
 The country is safe to visit in our opinion, especially the parks and reserves.

 Due to its wildlife, natural beauty and safety record, Botswana is a popular self-drive destination.
-Khutse is quite remote, and good planning is essential – bring a lot of water, food and plenty of fuel for emergency situations.
+Khutse Game Reserve is quite remote, and good planning is essential – bring a lot of water, food and plenty of fuel for emergency situations.

 To obtain up-to-date information about safety in Botswana, please check the travel advisories (see the ‘Safety & Security – Botswana’ link below).